DaleOrders/AWS-Study-Notes/README.md

 ![picture 75](images/493df51301e8b74f8d5d81bf2ad91d3f98e1cae889ce136d82979ed0b2a6eda3.png)

 Edge routing is not allowed.
+VPC B can not use the DC or VPN connection between VPC A to on-premises to access the on-premise environment.
 ![](images/2022-01-16-14-04-28.png)

 ### DX and resilence